gameshowstudio/gameshowstudio.github.io/help/index.md

 Learn how easy it is to get started with Game Show Studio by watching this video:

-{% include youtube-player.html id="tKtZ-UBI6ls" %}
+{% include youtube-player.html id="Jgqdg-wpLzs" %}

 More information about starting a game can be found on the [Finding Players page](/help/findingplayers).